Afghan National Police

-The Afghan National Police (ANP; د افغانستان ملي پولیس; پولیس ملی افغانستان), also known as the Afghan Police, is the national police force of the Islamic Emirate of Afghanistan, serving as a single law enforcement agency all across the country.
+The Afghan National Police (ANP; د افغانستان ملي څارندوی; پولیس ملی افغانستان), also known as the Afghan Police, is the national police force of the Islamic Emirate of Afghanistan, serving as a single law enforcement agency all across the country.
 The Afghan Border Police, which had stations along the nation's border and at major airports, was a separate component of the force.
 The ANP is under the responsibility of the Ministry of Interior Affairs in Kabul, Afghanistan, and is headed by Sirajuddin Haqqani.
 It has nearly 200,000 members as of April 2023.
 Furthermore, the GDI are also a part of the secret police agency of the Islamic Emirate of Afghanistan after the Fall of Kabul in August 2021, and the GCPSU are the special police forces.

 The Afghan police traces its roots to the early 18th century when the Hotak dynasty was established in Kandahar followed by Ahmad Shah Durrani's rise to power.
 It became a strong organized force after 1880 when Emir Abdur Rahman Khan established diplomatic relations with British India.
 In the 1980s it began receiving training and equipment from the former Soviet Union.

 During the presidency of Hamid Karzai, several government agencies from the United States as well as Germany's Bundespolizei (BPOL) and the United Kingdom's Ministry of Defence Police began providing training.
 In 2007, the EU-led mission (EUPOL Afghanistan) was heading the civilian policing in Kabul while the United States began establishing training programs in all provinces of Afghanistan.
 The Afghan police have received basic training from U.S.-led NATO forces.
-After the fall of Kabul in August 2021, the Afghan police was reorganized and Taliban militants including members of the Islamic Emirate of Afghanistan's secret police were integrated into its ranks.
+After the fall of Kabul in August 2021, the Afghan police was reorganized and Taliban including members of the Islamic Emirate of Afghanistan's secret police were integrated into its ranks.

 History

 Members of the Afghan Local Police in c.
-1879, who are historically known as members of the Arbaki, which are the equivalent of county sheriffs in the United States.
+1879, who are historically known as members of the Arbaki.

 The national police force of Afghanistan has its origins in the Hotak and Durrani empires in the early 18th century, which had jurisdiction over parts of neighboring countries until the 1893 Durand Line was established between Mortimer Durand of British India and Abdur Rahman Khan of Afghanistan.

 In the 1950s, a group of army officers were reassigned to the police forces to develop a new cadre and modernize the police organization.
 And in the early 1960s, six of the top police students from the Kabul police academy were sent to Munich, Germany to get their master's degrees in criminology and police work.
 Among those were Abdul Latif Wared, Farouq Barakzai, Farouq Yaqobi, Assadullah Ahmadzai, Sidique Wahidi, Saadullah Yusufi, and some others.